 If you do not decarboxylate, you will reap the health benefits of CBDA or THCA, which are non-intoxicating.

-However, most people want to feel the full effects of activated CBD flower or THC flower when making edibles.
+However, most people want to feel the full effects of activated CBD or THC flower when making edibles.

 You can also decarb in an Instant Pot, if you have one.

-You will simply increase your cooking time which will help you achieve decarboxylation over time.
-If you don't decarb first, I recommend infusing the coconut oil for longer than the typical 4 hours, going for at least 8 hours.
+If you don’t decarb first, I recommend infusing the coconut oil for longer than the typical 4 hours, going for at least 8-12 hours.

 This longer cooking time helps to decarboxylate the flower for you.
 If you accidentally forget to decarb, you can relax, all is not lost.